 According to the American Academy of Pediatrics (AAP) Policy Statement on Breastfeeding, women who don't have health problems should exclusively breastfeed their infants for at least the first 6 months after birth.2

 The AAP suggests that, if possible, a woman should try to continue breastfeeding her infant for up to 12 months, while adding other foods, because of the benefits to both the mother and the infant.2

-Although breastfeeding is the recommended method for feeding infants, and breast milk provides most of the nutrients an infant needs, it does not provide infants with adequate vitamin D.3 The current AAP-recommended daily vitamin D intake is 400 IU per day for all infants and children beginning from the first few days after birth.4 Human breast milk contains a vitamin D concentration of 25 IU per liter (about 4 cups) or less.
-Therefore, to meet the 400 IU daily requirement, supplementation is required.
+Although breastfeeding is the recommended method for feeding infants, and breast milk provides most of the nutrients an infant needs, it does not provide infants with adequate vitamin D.3 The current recommended daily vitamin D intake for infants and children is available on the American Academy of Pediatrics website .

 - Ballard, O., & Morrow, A. L. (2013).
 Human milk composition: Nutrients and bioactive factors.
 Pediatric Clinics of North America, 60(1), 49–74.
 Retrieved June 21, 2016, from http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3586783 [top]

 - American Academy of Pediatrics.
 (2012).
 Breastfeeding and the use of human milk.
 Pediatrics, 129(3), e827–e841.
 Retrieved April 27, 2012, from http://pediatrics.aappublications.org/content/129/3/e827.full.pdf+html [top]